tldr-pages/tldr/pages/common/lpass.md

 > Command line interface for LastPass Password Manager.

-- Login to your LastPass account, by entering your Master Password when promted:
+- Login to your LastPass account, by entering your Master Password when prompted:

 `lpass login {{username}}`